toolleeo/cli-apps/README.md

 * [xit](https://github.com/jotaen/xit) - A plain-text file format for todos and check lists.
 So, not really a program, but I believe it is worth to list :-)
 * [Yokadi](https://github.com/agateau/yokadi) - Project-based todo manager: every task must be specified with a mandatory project indication.
 Tasks are stored within a SQLlite DB.
 Written in Python.

+## <a name="torrent"></a>Torrent

+BitTorrent clients.

+* [Deluge](https://git.deluge-torrent.org/deluge) - A lightweight, Free Software, cross-platform BitTorrent client; a terminal curses interface, web interface and command line client can connect to a running daemon to manage torrent downloads.
+* [Mabel](https://github.com/smmr-software/mabel) - Deriving its name from the Hebrew word "מבול," meaning flood, deluge, or (loosely) torrent, Mabel is a fancy BitTorrent client for the terminal.
+* [rtorrent](https://github.com/rakshasa/rtorrent) - Bittorrent client uses ncurses and is ideal for use with tmux, screen or dtach.
+* [Stig](https://github.com/rndusr/stig) - Stig is a client application to connect and control the BitTorrent Transmission client app.
+* [torrentCLI](https://github.com/amogusussy/torrentCLI) - Get torrents from the Terminal.
+* [Transgression TUI](https://github.com/PanAeon/transg-tui) - A remote TUI client for the Transmission bittorrent program.
+* [Transmission](https://github.com/transmission/transmission) - Fast, easy and free bittorrent client.

 ## <a name="utility"></a>Utilities

 * [asciinema](https://github.com/asciinema/asciinema) - Terminal session recorder.